getodk/collect/README.md

         git merge --no-commit merge_master

     This creates a temporary branch called merge from the latest production branch and then merges code from merge_master without committing the changes

+1. Fix merge issues.

+    There are likely to be many of these.
+Smap changes from ODK are either in their own files or marked with the comment "smap"

+## Changes in the Field Task fork

+The following changes from the ODK implementation will need to be merged and then tested before releasing a new version.

+*  Login Page.
+*  One touch synchronisation
+*  Form List, Task List and Map Tabs on the home page.
+*  Automatic synchronisation when a form is changed on the server.
+*  Geofencing for showing and downloading of forms
+*  Chart Widget
+*  Form Launcher Widget
+*  NFC Widget
+*  Auto launching camera, barcode and other widgets
+*  Task Management
+*  Self Assigned Tasks
+*  Navigation to tasks using google maps
+*  Online lookup of choice values
+*  Online pulldata
+*  Online lookup of images for annotation
+*  Online lookup of labels in images
+*  Searching for choice values using "in" and "not in" functions
+*  pulldata acting on multiple records

 Acknowledgements
 ----------------